kokimester/kokimester/README.md

 - 👋 Hi, I’m @kokimester
 - 👀 I’m interested in web and embedded system development
-- 🌱 I’m currently learning PHP and JS (both backend and frontend)
+- 🌱 I’m currently learning PHP and JS
 - 💞️ I’m looking to collaborate on smaller web projects
 - 📫 How to reach me: Discord: Koki#2173